jacky5823a/docs/SeamlessWalletAPI1.x/handle-balance.md

-# How to handle the balance of members for Seamless Wallet
+# How to handle the balance of members for Seamless Wallet(EOL)

+**NOTICE: The 1.1 version will no longer be updated, please upgrade to the 2.0 version.**

 This doucment provide a simple case to explain how the seamless callbacks and replenishment api work of our system.